How long do I have to report a workplace injury in NSW?

 These markers help injured workers separate urgent timing issues from evidence-quality issues before accepting the insurer’s position.

-Work injury damages generally require at least 15% WPI and negligence evidence.
+Work injury damages generally require at least 15% WPI, employer negligence, and evidence of past or future economic loss.

-Where ILARS funding is approved, eligible legal costs and necessary disbursements may be covered.
+Where ILARS funding is approved, eligible legal costs and reasonably necessary disbursements may be covered.

 This guide hub routes injured workers to the most relevant NSW workers compensation pathway.
 If you are early in the claim process or already in dispute with the insurer, these pages cover the most common next steps and evidence requirements under the NSW scheme.